rh-messaging/DR-Reference/README.md

 This may take 1 or 2 hours to finish.

-(For more information, refer to the ceph installation manual, this is a tool to make the installation easier but you still need to understand the process to eventually fix eventual problems.)
+(For more information, refer to the ceph installation manual, this is a tool to make the installation easier but you still need to understand the process to successfully troubleshoot.)

 # Mapping a device

-- On a Mon instance (DC1, DC2 or DC3), run the following command:
+- On a MONS instance (DC1, DC2 or DC3), run the following command:

 ````bash
 ceph auth get-key client.admin > ~/secret